toddm92/ebs-snapshot/README.md

-### Automated EBS Volume Snapshots
+### AWS Automated EBS Volume Snapshots

 This BASH script will create a snapshot of EBS volumes mathcing a specific TAG key/value pair.
 It will look for snapshots older than a retention period/date and remove them.

-Can be run from cron once a day, or from AWS Data Pipeline (ebs-snapshot-dp.sh)
+Run from AWS Data Pipeline (ebs-snapshot-dp.sh)

 **Requirements:**